Jenblr/COSC-4315-Functional-Programming-of-Set-Operations/README.md

 **3. Ordering of Result:**
 * Initially, this program did not properly ordered the elements in the array based on numbers first in numerical value-order and then words in lexicographical order.
-* Example: ['1','11','12','123','13','50','apple','bat','dog','frog'] should be ordered as [1, 11, 12, 13, 50, 123, 'apple', 'bat', 'dog', 'frog'].
+* Example: ['1','11','12','123','13','50','apple','bat','dog','frog'] should be ordered as ['1', '11', '12', '13', '50', '123', 'apple', 'bat', 'dog', 'frog'].
-* Solution: Both the Python and JavaScript versions were updated to utilize the l_mergeSort function, which implements the merge sort algorithm to sort the elements in the desired order.Additionally, a custom sorting logic was applied to  ensure proper ordering based on the data type (numeric or string).
+* Solution: Both the Python and JavaScript versions were updated to utilize the l_mergeSort function, which implements the merge sort algorithm to sort the elements in the desired order.
+Additionally, a custom sorting logic was applied to  ensure proper ordering based on the data type.

 **4. Searching Through Array Elements:**
-* Initially, this program did not reliably search through the array for elements, especially if the elements contained a mix of numeric and string values.
+* Initially, this program implemented binary search, and it would compare lexicographical values of these elements instead of their actual value, causing it to recurse in different directions and returning incorrect values.
-* Solution: Both the Python and JavaScript versions were updated to utilize sequential search instead of binary search, given that it has better time complexity and aligns better with the characteristics of the data and requirements of the operations.
+* Solution: Both the Python and JavaScript versions were updated to utilize sequential search instead of binary search because it would be more complicated to add the logic to cast the values in that method.
+Thus, the sequential search was easier to search through in an already sorted list from the custom merge sort function.

 ---
 ## DEPENDENCIES:
-**For the Python Script('setops.py'):**
+**For the Python Script(`setops.py`):**
 - Python3 installed on the system
 - The 'argparse' module for parsing command-line arguments

-**For the JavaScript script('setops.js'):**
+**For the JavaScript script(`setops.js`):**
 - Node.js installed on the system
 - The 'yargs' module for parsing command-line arguments

 ---
 ## FILES INCLUDED:
-1. 'setops.py' : The main Python script containing the set operations program.
+1. `setops.py` : The main Python script containing the set operations program.
-2. 'setops.js' : The equivalent JavaScript script containing the set operations program.
+2. `setops.js` : The equivalent JavaScript script containing the set operations program.

 ---
 ## LICENSE: